-The density of both adult and juvenile cockles did not change significantly over the three years (Table 2a, b) despite an apparent numeric increase in the average density across the whole site (Figure 7a, b).
-There was high variation in cockle density between survey stations (Figure 8, Table 2a, b) and in particular the density of cockles appears to be highest in the centre of The Salty and north-eastern locations of the survey site (Figure 8).
-Cockle density was lower upstream of Shaldon Bridge and the southern extent of The Salty (Figure 8).
+The density of adult cockles increased between 2018 and 2022 at an average rate of 12% per year (Table 2a, Figure 7a), whereas juvenile cockle density did not change significantly over this time (Table 2b) despite an apparent numeric increase in the average density across the whole site (Figure 7b).
+There was high variation in cockle density between survey stations (Figure 8; also shown by the relatively high random effect variance in Table 2a, b) and in particular the density of cockles appears to be highest in the centre of The Salty and north-eastern locations of the survey site (Figure 8).
+Cockle density was lower upstream of Shaldon Bridge and in the southern extent of The Salty (Figure 8).